- College Code:

 Description: Students will prepare to enter the job market and will be given the opportunity explore a variety of workplaces in this course.
 Life-long career planning strategies will be the focus including networking, interview and researching skills; developing a personalized resume and cover letter; and understanding current labour market information.
 They will also develop and enhance skills in teamwork, decision making and goal setting.
 A variety of workplace tours will be included to increase their knowledge of the trade and industry.

-Description: This course is an applications oriented mathematics course in which the student utilizes basic mathematical operations including addition, subtraction, multiplication and division of whole numbers, decimals and fractions.
-In addition, students will use both the imperial and System International when solving problems in linear measurement, area, volume and mass.
+Description: This course is an application oriented mathematics course in which the student utilizes basic mathematical operations including addition, subtraction, multiplication and division of whole numbers, decimals and fractions.
+In addition, students will use both the Imperial and International System of Units when solving problems in linear measurement, area, volume and mass.
 This course is designed to develop a proficiency in mathematics necessary for subsequent courses in Metal Fabrication and Welding Technology.

 |WELD1017||Introduction to Welding I